2.5 Cross-border mobility programmes

 On this page

-On the national level, these programmes are implemented by the National Agency for Education and Internationalisation (Agentur für Bildung und Internationalisierung, OEAD) on behalf of the Federal government, particularly the Department for Families and Youth at the Federal Chancellery.
+On the national level, these programmes are implemented by the National Agency for Education and Internationalisation (Agentur für Bildung und Internationalisierung, OEAD) on behalf of the Federal government, particularly the Department for Family and Youth at the Federal Chancellery.

 In terms of evaluation, the National Agency for Education and Internationalisation (Agentur für Bildung und Internationalisierung, OEAD) publishes 'Numbers, data and facts' on Erasmus+ on a yearly basis as well as comprehensive information material, evaluations, reports and thematic monitoring (Publikationen).
 According to the most recent report (issue 06, 2019/20), in the term 2014 - 2020 a total of 4.061 projects was approved, 147.493 mobilities were executed, and € 270.524.560 were granted (projects amounting to a higher cost than the available EU funds were approved (overbooking) and compensated for by additional national funding from the Federal Ministry).